Skip to content

 Private DNS meaning

-Pi-hole let's you choose which DNS resolver to trust when browsing the Web.
-Here some privacy-aware DNS providers:
+Pi-hole let’s you choose a trusted DNS resolver for browsing the Web.
+Consider privacy-aware DNS providers such as:

 DNS provider Country DNS #1 DNS #2 Privacy Policy